Đặng Văn Tới

-Đặng Văn Tới (born 20 January 1999) is Vietnamese footballer who plays as a defender for V.League 1 club Hải Phòng.
+Đặng Văn Tới (born 20 January 1999) is a Vietnamese footballer who plays as a center-back for V.League 1 club Thép Xanh Nam Định.

+Đặng Văn Tới began his professional career at Hanoi FC, where he progressed through the youth academy and was promoted to the first team.
+Although he mostly played a supporting role as a substitute, he contributed to the team's success, helping Hanoi FC secure two V.League 1 titles in 2018 and 2019.
+After spending some time at Hanoi FC, he joined Hải Phòng on loan, where his performances earned him more playing time and visibility.

 Club career

 At age 18, Đặng Văn Tới was promoted from Hanoi's youth team by first-team manager Chu Đình Nghiêm.
 On 4 November 2020, he scored Hanoi's 600th V.League 1 goal in a 4–2 victory against Saigon at Hàng Đẫy Stadium.

 In August 2022, Tới joined Haiphong on loan for the remainder of the season, linking up with former Hanoi manager Chu Đình Nghiêm.
 He made his club debut in 2–1 away win against Hoang Anh Gia Lai on 19 August.
 Tới scored his first goal for the club, netting the opener in a 1–1 home draw with Hong Linh Ha Tinh.

 On 10 January 2023, Hanoi FC confirmed they had terminated their contract with Tới by mutual agreement.
 With Hanoi, he won 7 trophies, including two V.League 1 titles.

+After leaving Hanoi, Tới signed a three-year contract with Haiphong FC.